Cassini-UVIS/users_guide/Appendix1_Flatfielding.md

 F_{i,4} = F_{i+4,9}
 ```

-So for any column on the detector, the column 4 columns away received the
-same illumination 5 scans later, and the column 8 columns away received the same
-illumination 10 scans later.
-These three values could be averaged together and the
+So, for any column on the detector, the column 4 columns away received the same illumination 5 scans later, and the column 8 columns away received the same illumination 10 scans later.
-result divided by the individual pixel values to obtain corrections for the sensitivity
-of column i relative to the sensitivity of columns i+4 and i+8.
-There are four sets
+These three values could be averaged together and the result divided by the individual pixel values to obtain corrections for the sensitivity of column i relative to the sensitivity of columns i+4 and i+8.
-of these identically illuminated triplets with one additional pair.
-Using all five sets
+There are four sets of these identically illuminated triplets with one additional pair.
-results in five correction factors for the sensitivity of a given column relative to its
+Using all five sets results in five correction factors for the sensitivity of a given column relative to its neighbors.
-neighbors.
-To decrease the statistical error in the correction factor for a given pixel, the
-five values could be averaged together.
-This procedure, applied to all columns on the
+To decrease the statistical error in the correction factor for a given pixel, the five values could be averaged together.
-detector produces a flatfield correction that compensates for the variations in detector
-sensitivity from column to column.
+This procedure, applied to all columns on the detector produces a flatfield correction that compensates for the variations in detector sensitivity from column to column.

-Although this procedure works reasonably well for the EUV channel, where the 8-
-milliradian-wide occultation slit could be used, it fails for the FUV channel, where, owing
-to the presence MgF 2 lens and its support structure in the center of the occultation slit,
-the lo-resolution slit was used.
-Since the FUV lo-resolution slit is only 1.5 milliradians
+Although this procedure works reasonably well for the EUV channel, where the 8-milliradian-wide occultation slit could be used, it fails for the FUV channel, where, owing to the presence MgF$_2$ lens and its support structure in the center of the occultation slit, the lo-resolution slit was used.
-wide, Spica will be in the field of view on, at most, 7 scans.
-A slight twist in the slit
+Since the FUV lo-resolution slit is only 1.5 milliradians wide, Spica will be in the field of view on, at most, 7 scans.
-further reduces the number of usable scans to 5.
-Therefore, only the first two columns
+A slight twist in the slit further reduces the number of usable scans to 5.
-of Eq.
-A.7 are applicable.
-Since each pixel is compared with only one other pixel on the
-detector, this method is quite susceptible to errors.
+Therefore, only the first two columns of {eq}`eq:Fi3` are applicable.
+Since each pixel is compared with only one other pixel on the detector, this method is quite susceptible to errors.

-By making the assumption that the flux of photons varies slowly over the range in
-wavelength covered by one pixel, it is possible to use all scans where the target (Spica) is
-within the UVIS field of view.
-The UVIS EUV channel has a spectral resolution of 2.25A
+By making the assumption that the flux of photons varies slowly over the range in wavelength covered by one pixel, it is possible to use all scans where the target (Spica) is within the UVIS field of view.
-(2.75A FUV) FWHM (full width at half-maximum) and a dispersion of 0.6049A/pixel
+The UVIS EUV channel has a spectral resolution of 2.25A (2.75A FUV) FWHM (full width at half-maximum) and a dispersion of 0.6049A/pixel
 (0.7794A/pixel FUV); more than 3 pixels fit into the width of a spectral resolution
 element.
 Since the UVIS instruments are oversampled in the spectral dimension, the
 above assumption is valid.
 W ith this assumption, the following set of equations now